core-sixteen/Navman/README.md

 navman
 ```

-The app will ask for your credentials.
+The app will ask for your credentials, use the following:

 > **Testing credentials** (for demo purposes only):
 > - Email: `test@navman.com`